+init, system

-- init, system Plugins should register their init functions for this hook.
-It is fired after Elgg's JS is loaded and all plugin boot modules have been initialized. - getOptions, ui.popup This hook is fired for pop up displays ("rel"="popup") and allows for customized placement options. - getOptions, ui.lightbox This hook can be used to filter options passed to \\$.colorbox() - config, ckeditor This filters the CKEditor config object.
+Plugins should register their init functions for this hook.
+It is fired after Elgg's JS is loaded and all plugin boot modules have been initialized.

+getOptions, ui.popup

+This hook is fired for pop up displays ("rel"="popup") and allows for customized placement options.

+getOptions, ui.lightbox

+This hook can be used to filter options passed to \$.colorbox()

+config, ckeditor

+This filters the CKEditor config object.
 Register for this hook in a plugin boot module.
+The defaults can be seen in the module elgg/ckeditor/config.

+prepare, ckeditor

-The defaults can be seen in the module elgg/ckeditor/config. - prepare, ckeditor This hook can be used to decorate CKEDITOR global.
-You can use this hook to register new CKEditor plugins and add event bindings. - ajax_request_data, This filters request data sent by the elgg/Ajax module.
+This hook can be used to decorate CKEDITOR global.
+You can use this hook to register new CKEditor plugins and add event bindings.

+ajax_request_data,

+This filters request data sent by the elgg/Ajax module.
 See Ajax for details.
-The hook must check if the data is a plain object or an instanceof FormData to piggyback the values using correct API. - ajax_response_data, This filters the response data returned to users of the elgg/Ajax module.
-See Ajax for details. - insert, editor This hook is triggered by the embed plugin and can be used to filter content before it is inserted into the textarea.
-This hook can also be used by WYSIWYG editors to insert content using their own API (in this case the handler should return false).
-See ckeditor plugin for an example.
+The hook must check if the data is a plain object or an instance of FormData to piggyback the values using correct API.

+ajax_response_data,

+This filters the response data returned to users of the elgg/Ajax module.
+See Ajax for details.